leptail/leptail/leptail/README.md

     1. There should be a option to merge app's tailwind config with theme's tailwind config                 --
 9. Investigate if using https://github.com/Oyelowo/twust is helpful                                         --
 10. Drawer implemenation                                                                                    --
-    1. should take the minDim and maxDim                                                                    --
-    2. What is the data type of dim?
-How should it get updated?                                             --
-    3. Is it possible to use tailwindcss animations instead of using RAF??                                  -- done
-        Ans: Yes
-    4. Remove the close button from drawer.
-Let the user decide if there need to be close button            -- done
     5. The app-bar can have drawer that can have intermidate (for like icon drawer, full menu drawer)       --
         1. The leptail app can have two appbars                                                             --
             1. One used by home page                                                                        --